konstantinosKokos/aethel-public/lexicon/readme.md

 ## type_lexicon.lex
- TYPE_LEXICON.lex contains a mapping from types to sequences of pairs of words and their corresponding counts.
+ type_lexicon.lex contains a mapping from types to sequences of pairs of words and their corresponding counts.
  The keys are (types) are arranged by their cumulative occurrence counts (descending), and the values (word and count pairs) are arranged by counts (descending).